mb-BCA/NetDynFlow/README.md

 [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 -------------------------------------------------------------------------------
 ### VERSION HISTORY

+##### November 27, 2025 (Version 1.1)

+* The library has been reshaped to be compliant with the modern [PyPA specifications](https://packaging.python.org/en/latest/specifications/).
+* [Hatch](https://hatch.pypa.io/latest/) was chosen as the tool to build and publish the package.
+See the *pyproject.toml* file.
+* Minor bug and documentation fixes.

 ##### March 14, 2024
 Small bugs fixed: